Income inequality in the United States: Economic growth

 Krueger wrote in 2012: "The rise in inequality in the United States over the last three decades has reached the point that inequality in incomes is causing an unhealthy division in opportunities, and is a threat to our economic growth.
 Restoring a greater degree of fairness to the U.S. job market would be good for businesses, good for the economy, and good for the country."
-Since the wealthy tend to save nearly 50% of their marginal income while the remainder of the population saves roughly 10%, other things equal this would reduce annual consumption (the largest component of GDP) by as much as 5%, but would increase investment, at least some of which would likely take place in the US.
+Since the wealthy tend to save nearly 50% of their marginal income while the remainder of the population saves roughly 10%, other things equal, this would reduce annual consumption (the largest component of GDP) by as much as 5%, but would increase investment, at least some of which would likely take place in the US.
 Krueger wrote that borrowing likely helped many households make up for this shift.

 Inequality in land and income ownership is negatively correlated with subsequent economic growth.
 Increasing inequality harms growth in countries with high levels of urbanization.

 High unemployment rates have a significant negative effect when interacting with increases in inequality.
-High unemployment also has a negative effect on long-run economic growth.
-Unemployment may seriously harm growth because resources sit idle, because it generates redistributive pressures and distortions, because it idles human capital and deters its accumulation, because it drives people to poverty, because it results in liquidity constraints that limit labor mobility, and because it erodes individual self-esteem and promotes social dislocation, unrest and conflict.
+High unemployment also harms long-run economic growth.
+Unemployment may seriously harm growth because resources sit idle, because it generates redistributive pressures and distortions, because it idles human capital and deters its accumulation, because it drives people to poverty, because it results in liquidity constraints that limit labor mobility, and because it erodes individual self-esteem and promotes social dislocation, unrest, and conflict.
 Policies to control unemployment and reduce its inequality-associated effects can strengthen long-run growth.

-Economists such as David Moss, Krugman and Raghuram Rajan believe the "Great Divergence" may be connected to the 2008 financial crisis.
+Economists such as David Moss, Krugman, and Raghuram Rajan believe the "Great Divergence" may be connected to the 2008 financial crisis.

 Even conservatives must acknowledge that return on capital investment, and the liquid stocks and bonds that mimic it, are ultimately dependent on returns to labor in the form of jobs and real wage gains.
 If Main Street is unemployed and undercompensated, capital can only travel so far down Prosperity Road....

 Investors/policymakers of the world wake up – you're killing the proletariat goose that lays your golden eggs."